persichetti-lab/FunMaps/README.md

 ## What is inside this toolbox
 1. parcelWrapper: a wrapper function that contains all of the variables the average user will need to modify to run the toolbox
 2. dumpTS: converts .nii brain timeseries data to 1-dimensional vectors using AFNI's 3dmaskdump command
+   * The dumpTS function extracts native resolution brain voxel-wise time series data into a 1-Dimensional (1D) vector for voxels in each ROI mask in native and down sampled resolution.
-3. genSplit: creates group-averaged split half matrices, threshholds said matrices, and converts these into PAJEK format
+4. genSplit: creates group-averaged split half matrices, threshholds said matrices, and converts these into PAJEK format
-4. genClust: takes thresholded PAJEK matrices and searches for cluster prototypes using infoMAP
+5. genClust: takes thresholded PAJEK matrices and searches for cluster prototypes using infoMAP
-5. genParc: remaps the your chosen prototype onto your target
+6. genParc: remaps the your chosen prototype onto your target
 ## how to make funmaps
 1. Create a home directory following the prescribed structure
 2. Place your time series files in the brain subdirectory